kolomiytsevs/web-interview/notes.md

 - Also had to reinstall prettier as it wasn't found.
 - Added key to slot map.

+### In Progress Notes
+- Used conditional rendering for Appointment Type field (video/audio) to make sure it was only displayed when an appointment for a specific consultant stype was available.
+Don't want it to display if not appointments are available.

 You should:
 - provide an overview of how you approached this challenge
 - explain any trade-offs you made here, for example if you decided to take less time on the styling so you could concentrate on tests